anisdismail/ChemRxnSAGE/README.md

    ```sh
    git clone https://github.com/anisdismail/ChemRxnSAGE
    ```
-2. Change to the project repositry
+2. Change to the project repository
    ```sh
    cd ChemRxnSAGE
    ```
-3. Run the following command to create a conda enviroment named chemgen_env with the necessary packages.
+3. Run the following command to create a conda environment named chemgen_env with the necessary packages.
 Please note that it might take a few minutes for the environment to be created
    ```sh
    conda env create --file environment.yaml
    ```